wligithub/tax-tool/README.md

 ## License

-This repo is free for non-commercial use.
-If you want to use any of it commercially, please contact me.
+This repository is free for non-commercial use.
+If you intend to use any part of it commercially, please reach out to me for further discussion.

 ## Disclaim

-Tool is for information and knowledge sharing purpose.
-Author is not tax professional, assumes no responsibility or liability for any errors or omissions in the content of this tool.
+The tool is intended for informational and knowledge-sharing purposes only.
+The author is not a tax professional and assumes no responsibility or liability for any errors or omissions in the content of this tool.